Classical Verification of Quantum Computations in Linear Time: Formalization of Our Pre-RSPV Protocol

 \section{Formalization of Our Pre-RSPV Protocol}

-In this subsection we formalize our construction of the pre-RSPV protocol.
+In this subsection we formalize our construction of pre-RSPV protocol.

-\subsection{High Level Construction and $\fAddPhaseWithHelper$}
+\subsection{High Level Construction and $\fAddPhaseWithswitch$}

-As said in the introduction, we will use $\fNTCF$-based techniques to create gadgets in the form of key pair superpositions, and add phases to them.
+As said in the introduction, we will use $\fNTCF$-based techniques to create gadgets in the form of key pair superpositions, and use lookup-table-tabled techniques to add phases to them.
 Let's give a notation for such form of gadgets. \begin{nota} For a key pair $K=(x_0,x_1)$, phase pair $\Theta=(\theta_0,\theta_1)$, define

 We call $\theta_1-\theta_0$ the \emph{relative phase}.
 And define

 \end{nota}